Page Refresh AI/Blog/Signs Your Content Needs Updating

 Quick Fixes You Can Apply Today

-While a full content refresh takes time, some fixes take 15 minutes and can have immediate impact:
+While a full content refresh takes time, some fixes are small enough to start today:

 • Update the year in the title tag if your post includes a year reference ("Best Tools 2024" → "Best Tools 2026").
 But only do this if you are also updating the actual content.